OWASP/Top10/2017/en/0xA9-Known-Vulns.md

 * Continuously inventory the versions of both client-side and server-side components and their dependencies using tools like [versions](http://www.mojohaus.org/versions-maven-plugin/), [DependencyCheck](https://www.owasp.org/index.php/OWASP_Dependency_Check), [retire.js](https://github.com/retirejs/retire.js/), etc.
 * Continuously monitor sources like [CVE](https://cve.mitre.org/) and [NVD](https://nvd.nist.gov/) for vulnerabilities in your components.
 Use software composition analysis tools to automate the process.
 * Analyze libraries to be sure they are actually invoked at runtime before making changes, as many components are never loaded or invoked.
+* Only obtain your components from official sources and, when possible, prefer signed packages to reduce the chance of getting a modified, malicious component.
 * Most component projects do not create security patches for old versions.
 So you may need to upgrade to the next version (and rewrite the application to match, if needed).
 If this is not possible, deploy a [virtual patch](https://www.owasp.org/index.php/Virtual_Patching_Best_Practices#What_is_a_Virtual_Patch.3F) that analyzes HTTP traffic, data flow, or code execution and prevents vulnerabilities from being exploited.

 Additionally, you should ensure that there is an ongoing plan for monitoring the security of components for the lifetime of the application.